Los Alamitos

 What are notable neighborhoods?

-Central Los Alamitos near Palo Verde, south Los Alamitos near the Rossmoor border, and north Los Alamitos for quieter residential blocks.
+Central Los Alamitos near the Boulevard, south Los Alamitos near the Rossmoor border, and north Los Alamitos for quieter residential blocks.

 How far is Los Alamitos from the beach?